-- · Your driver's license (if any) - · Your W-2 forms and other records of earnings - · Your (and your spouse's, if you are married) Federal Income Tax Return IRS Form 1040, 1040A, 1040EZ, 1040Telefile, foreign tax return, or tax return for Puerto Rico, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia - Your parents' Federal Income Tax Return (if you are a dependent student) - · Your parents' social security number(s) - Your untaxed income records Social Security, Temporary Assistance to Needy Families, welfare, or veterans benefits records - · Current bank statements and records of stocks, bonds and other investments - · Your alien registration card (if you are not a U.S. citizen)
+- Your driver's license (if any) - · Your W-2 forms and other records of earnings - Your (and your spouse's, if you are married) Federal Income Tax Return - IRS Form 1040, 1040A, 1040EZ, 1040Telefile, foreign tax return, or tax return for Puerto Rico, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federated States of Micronesia - Your parents' Federal Income Tax Return (if you are a dependent student) - · Your parents' social security number(s) - Your untaxed income records Social Security, Temporary Assistance to Needy Families, welfare, or veterans benefits records - Current bank statements and records of stocks, bonds and other investments - Your alien registration card (if you are not a U.S. citizen)

-STEP 4: USING BANNER ONLINE
+STEP 4: USING myCommNet

-Now that you've applied for financial aid from the U.S. Department of Education and Middlesex Community College, you can track your financial aid application and award information on the Internet by using the online student information system (www.online.commnet.edu).
+Now that you've applied for financial aid from the U.S. Department of Education and Middlesex Community College, you can track your financial aid application and award information on the Internet by using myCommNet (my.commnet.edu).

-To use this system, you need to know your Banner ID number and Banner PIN (this PIN is different from your U.S. Department of Education PIN mentioned earlier).
+To use this system, you need to know your NetID and its password (this password is different from your U.S. Department of Education PIN mentioned earlier).
 When you applied for admission to Middlesex Community College, you were given these numbers.
-Your User ID is the @ sign followed by your 8-digit student number (for example: @12345678).
-Your initial PIN is your date of birth in the format, mmddyy (for example: 010482).
-You will be asked to change your PIN when you first login.
-If you don't remember your Banner ID student number, you must contact the Records Office at MxCC to get this information.
+Your NetID is BannerID@student.commnet. edu (for example: 12345678@student.commnet.edu).
+Your Banner ID is your 8-digit student number and can be found on your course schedule.
+Your initial password is a combination of your first 3 letters of birth month (capitalize the first letter) and last four digit of your social security number (for example: Apr&8695).
+You will be asked to change your password when you first login.
+If you do not know your Banner ID, you must contact the Records Office at MxCC to get this information.

 In addition to being able to track your financial aid application online, you will be able to download any documents you may need to complete your application requirements.
 You can then print out these documents and either mail or drop them off at the Financial Aid Office.
-To inform you of your application status, we will periodically email you and direct you to visit the Banner Online system to check your list of missing documents.
-You should make sure you log into the Banner Online student information system weekly to stay current with your financial aid information and news.
+To inform you of your application status, we will periodically email you and direct you to visit myCommNet to check your list of missing documents.
+You should make sure you log into myCommNet weekly to stay current with your financial aid information and news.